 Let these climbing vine pictures serve to generate ideas for your own landscaping.
-My pictures of vines focus on deciduous, flowering vines (whether annual or perennial).
+Pictured here are various species of deciduous, flowering vines (whether annual or perennial).
 In addition to the climbing vine pictures, make use of the links provided to access resources with more detailed information.
 These pictures of vines should suggest to you many possible uses for them in the landscape, including for:

 - Disguising unattractive fences